djaodjin/djaodjin-pages/docs/index.rst

 Welcome to djaodjin-pages's documentation!
 ==========================================

-Djaodjin-pages is a Django Application that allow edition of live template and upload templates packages.
+Djaodjin-pages is a Django Application that allows to edit template files through the web browser in a What-You-See-Is-What-You-Get (WYSIWYG) mode.

 Major Features:

 - Live template edition
 - Markdown syntax
-- Upload image
+- Upload media (images and videos)

 Contents: